securenative/packman/README.md

 ## Motivation
-At SecureNative, we manage lots of microservices and the job of creating a new project, wiring it up, importing our common libs is a tedious job and should be automated :)
+At SecureNative, we manage lots of microservices and the job of creating a new project, wiring it up, importing our common libs, etc.. is a tedious job and should be automated :)

-packman was created to tackle this issue, as there are other good scaffolding tools (such as Yeoman), we've just wanted a simple tool that works simply enough for anyone to use.
+packman was created to tackle this issue, as there are other good scaffolding tools (such as Yeoman), we've just wanted a simple tool that works simply enough for anyone to use without scraffing the developer freedom.

 ## Prerequisites
 - Go 1.11 or above with [Go Modules enabled](https://github.com/golang/go/wiki/Modules#how-to-use-modules)
 - Basic knowledge of [Go's templating engine](https://curtisvermeeren.github.io/2017/09/14/Golang-Templates-Cheatsheet)
-- Git
+- Git installed and configured properly.
-- A Github account token (only if you want to publish new packages)
+- A Github account token (only if you want to publish new packages).

 ## Quick Example
 First, lets install packman, assuming you've installed go correctly just download the binary from our release page.